Jieyab89/OSINT-Cheat-sheet/Script/Red-Team/README.md

 10. If you have successfully connected with target, swtich to powershell if the Windows, if Linux switch to fully tty shell

 ## Soon will added (tamplate)

+# Report Bug and Error

+If any error and bug also bussines process logic, please create an issue